nhonchu/HL-ATcmd/README.md

 HL-ATCMD
 ============

-This simple command line tool serves to send AT command to a serial device.
+This simple command line tool for sending AT command to a serial device.

 Build